Total Retiree Advantage IL (TRAIL)

 • Medicare Advantage Plans are not a Medicare Supplement plan.
 Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are an “all in one” alternative to Original Medicare.
 These "bundled" plans include Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance), and in the case of your TRIP-Sponsored TRAIL plan, Medicare prescription drug (Part D) is also included.

-• Medicare-eligible retirees, annuitants, and survivors who want to continue medical and prescription drug coverage through TRIP, are required to enroll in one of the TRAIL MAPD plans if they and their covered dependents are all enrolled in Medicare Parts A and B. Remaining in your current TRIP health plan is not an option.
-If you do not complete the online enrollment process or call the MyBenefits Service Center by your enrollment deadline, the State will assume you do not want your TRIP TRAIL MAPD health insurance and will terminate your medical prescription drug coverage.
+• Medicare-eligible TRIP members who want to continue medical and prescription drug coverage through TRIP, are required to enroll in the TRAIL MAPD health plan if they and their covered dependents are all enrolled in Medicare Parts A and B. Remaining in your current TRIP health plan is not an option.
+If you do not complete the online enrollment process or call the MyBenefits Service Center by your enrollment deadline, we will assume you do not want your TRIP TRAIL MAPD health insurance and will terminate your medical and prescription drug coverage.
 If your TRIP medical and prescription coverage is terminated, you will have only Original Medicare for your medical coverage.
-To obtain additional coverage you may enroll in a Part D prescription drug plan for prescription drug coverage, reenroll in the TRIP-Sponsored TRAIL plan throughout the plan year with a qualifying enrollment, opportunity and coverage will be effective the first of the month following your enrollment request or enroll during your next annual TRAIL MAPD Enrollment Period.
+To obtain additional coverage you may enroll in a Part D prescription drug plan for prescription drug coverage, re-enroll in the TRIP-Sponsored TRAIL plan throughout the plan year with coverage effective the first of the month following your enrollment request, or enroll during your next annual TRAIL MAPD Enrollment Period.

 • Your current health plan may cover services that Original Medicare does not cover.
 Medicare Advantage plans are required to cover all services covered by Original Medicare.
-To be covered, the service must be considered medically necessary and in certain cases, meet Medicare guidelines for approval.
+In order to be covered, the service must be considered medically necessary and in certain cases, meet Medicare guidelines for approval.
 Some services have limits to how often they can be obtained.